For downtown workers, the days of free all-day parking in residential neighborhoods like Professorville and Downtown North may soon come to an end.

 The costs also don't loom as large.
 While the city still hopes that it will recoup some of the expense through permits, it will not base its decision on money alone.
 Interim Planning Director Aaron Aknin said that cost recovery is a goal but not the only one.

 "It's a component and a detail, but not the bottom line," Aknin said.

-Though the program is primarily designed to bring relief to residents, who have said they currently end up parking blocks from their homes, it will also provide some permits for employees, Aknin said.
+Though the program is primarily designed to alleviate the situation for residents, it will also provide some permits for employees, Aknin said.
 Though the exact ratio is yet to be determined, up to 40 percent of the parking permits could be allocated for non-residents, he said.

-Under the proposal, each residence could get up to two permits, with the price to be determined.
+Under the proposal, each residence could get up to two permit, with costs to be determined.
 There would also be one four-hour parking zone, on sections of Alma and High Streets north of Lytton Avenue.

 Staff plans to solicit feedback in the next two weeks and to then send out surveys to gauge residents' interest.
 Provided more than 50 percent of residents in a neighborhood support the program, staff would bring it to the City Council for approval before the end of the year, Aknin said.

-Residents and business owners had plenty of questions about the new program, with some asking about the city's goals (about 85 percent of parking spaces used) and others worrying about the impact on downtown's service employees, many of whom might have a hard time affording the permits.
+Residents and business owners had plenty of questions about the new program, with some asking about the city's goals (about 85 percent parking saturation), and others worrying about the impact on downtown's service employees, many of whom might have a hard time affording the permits.